 Herbal medicine offers a range of herbs that assist with reducing inflammation and regulating the immune system.
 Dulling the inflammatory response is a key factor in reducing pain and limiting the progression of the disease.
 Such herbs include Astragalus, Tumeric and Devils Claw.

-With over 15 years clinical experience, Cindy brings a wealth of knowledge and understanding to her clients with Ankylosing spondylitis.
-Clients feel very comfortable with Cindy and this is part of the support she offers, as making changes is not always easy.
+With over 15 years clinical experience, Cindy brings a wealth of knowledge and understanding to her clients with Ankylosing spondylitis, as well as other autoimmune and gut health related problems.

 Our clinic is situated in Wavell Heights, on the northside of Brisbane, with easy access from north and south and plenty of on street parking.
 Your first Naturopathy consultations are up to 1.5 hours and cost $175.
 Follow-up consultations are between 30-60 minutes depending on what is required.
 You can email or call us if you would like to make a booking with one of our naturopaths or you are welcome to click on the link below to book online.

 - Ankylosing spondylitis

 - Autoimmune disease

 - Irritable Bowel Syndrome